-Upon adding products from different Shipping Classes in the cart, the flat rate for the USA that is calculated is solely calculated for the classes which are present in the cart.
-The flat rate changes when products from different Shipping Classes are added to the cart.
-This happens in the case where there are different rates for each Shipping Class
+Upon adding products from different WooCommerce Shipping Classes to the cart, the flat rate for the USA that is calculated is solely calculated for the classes which are present in the cart.
+The flat rate changes when products from different WooCommerce Shipping Classes are added to the cart.
+This happens in the case where there are different rates for each WooCommerce Shipping Class.

 The Flat Rate settings for a simple product belonging to No Shipping Class is given below:

-Setting a Flat Rate shipping method for a variable product with Shipping Class based on the Parent product
+Setting WooCommerce Flat Rate Shipping method for a Variable product belonging to the Parent product

 - Assign the Shipping Class to the Parent product.